 Parallel query optimization

-Decoupling PX compute nodes from data nodes
+Decoupling of PX computing nodes and data nodes

 Query optimization and pushdown